IDM Superbike 1000: Suzuki Mayer and Toni Finsterbusch Advance to the Next Round

 The next driver in the IDM Superbike 1000 is set for the upcoming 2019 season.
 The team Suzuki Mayer from Passau and Leipzig Toni Finsterbusch will continue their partnership in Germany's top class of motorcycle road racing.

-The Bavarian-Saxon connection can now enjoy the Christmas holidays to the fullest and without any pressure.
+The Bavarian-Saxon Connection can now enjoy the Christmas holidays to the fullest and without any pressure.
 Team owners Thomas and Werner Mayer, along with the 25-year-old driver, have already signed the contract for 2019.

 After several years in the Moto3 World Championship and the Superstock 1000 European Championship, Finsterbusch joined the team in 2018

 .
 A great deal of development work has been done on and with the Suzuki GSX-R 1000 .
-The team plans to build on this foundation.
+The team plans to build on that foundation.
 In particular, the collaboration with suspension manufacturer WP will be intensified.

 there is no specific delivery date.
 “We’re planning to use the existing 2018 bike.
-But the new one would have been tempting, since it’s supposed to allow you to adjust the swingarm pivot point,” says Thomas Mayer, hoping to perhaps show up with it by the end of the season.
+But the new one would have been tempting, since it’s supposed to allow you to adjust the swingarm pivot point,” says Thomas Mayer, hoping to perhaps be able to show up with it by the end of the season.

 “Now I finally want to make it onto the podium,” Finsterbusch announces.
 “In the end, I want to achieve a better overall result.”
-That means a top-five finish.
+That means: a top-five finish.
 Test runs are scheduled for March in Misano, Italy.